-^{12: → 1.9.3} ICD Group Features-Log-in/Log-out

-- 3. VIP Call $[\rightarrow$ 1.9.8 ICD Group Features-VIP Call] - It is possible to assign a priority to incoming call distribution groups so that incoming calls can be received in priority order. - 4.
-Overflow Feature [→ 1.9.5 ICD Group Features-Overflow]
+- Queuing Feature [→ 9.1.6 ICD Group Features-Queuing] If a preprogrammed numbers of extensions in an incoming call distribution group are busy, a preprogrammed number of additional calls can wait in a queue.
+While calls are waiting in the queue, an outgoing message (OGM) or Music on Hold can be sent to the waiting callers.
+VIP Call [→ 9.1.8 ICD Group Features-VIP Call] - 3.
+VIP Call [→ 9.1.8 ICD Group Features-VIP Call] It is possible to assign a priority to incoming call distribution groups so that incoming calls can be received in priority order. - 4.
+Overflow Feature [\rightarrow 9.1.5 ICD Group Features-Overflow]